SWDV-665/final-project-kylekanderson/README.md

 <br><img src="https://github.com/kylekanderson/PoolPal/blob/main/design/Screenshots/account.png" width="300">

 The application is available as both a hybrid mobile application (for iOS and Android) and a Progressive Web Application.

-A demo of the application is hosted at: https://poolpal-1a57b.web.app

 To install the progressive web app, navigate to the web app and click on the "+" in the URL bar of your broswer:
 <br><img src="https://github.com/kylekanderson/PoolPal/blob/main/design/Screenshots/install.png">